marwahaha/moodle-format_tabbedtopcoll/Readme.md

 2. In '/course/format/' move old 'topcoll' directory to a backup folder outside of Moodle.
 3. Do not copy in the new version of 'topcoll' yet!
 As this will cause the upgrade to fail.
 4. Upgrade to Moodle 2.2 first - http://docs.moodle.org/22/en/Upgrading_to_Moodle_2.2.
-5. After you have installed Moodle 2.2, now upgrade to Moodle 2.4 with this new topcoll - http://docs.moodle.org/24/en/Upgrading_to_Moodle_2.4 - but before initiating the upgrade you can copy the new (i.e. this) 'topcoll' folder to '/course/format'.
+5. After you have installed Moodle 2.2, now upgrade to Moodle 2.4 with this new tabbedtopcoll- http://docs.moodle.org/24/en/Upgrading_to_Moodle_2.4 - but before initiating the upgrade you can copy the new (i.e. this) 'topcoll' folder to '/course/format'.
 6. Now follow 'Upgrading from Moodle 2.2' below please.